A General Framework for Joint Multi-State Models: Application to the PAQUID Cohort

 The data used in this section originates from the PAQUID cohort \citep{Letenneur1994}, a large prospective population-based study initiated in southwestern France in 1988, aimed at understanding the determinants and trajectories of aging.
-A subsample of \(500\) individuals was followed over a period of up to \(20\) years \citep{Proust-Lima2017}, with repeated measures of cognitive and physical health, as well as socio-demographic characteristics.
-In particular, global cognitive functioning was assessed through the Mini-Mental State Examination (MMSE, see Figure \ref{fig:paquid}), while physical dependency was evaluated using the HIER scale, which classifies subjects into four ordered states (see Figure \ref{fig:hiergraph}): \(0\) (no dependency), \(1\) (mild dependency), \(2\) (moderate dependency), and \(3\) (severe dependency).
+A subsample of $n = 500$ individuals was followed over a period of up to $20$ years \citep{Proust-Lima2017}, with repeated measures of cognitive and physical health, as well as socio-demographic characteristics.

+In particular, global cognitive functioning was assessed through the Mini-Mental State Examination (MMSE), while physical dependency was evaluated using the HIER scale, which classifies subjects into four ordered states (see Figure~\ref{fig:hier-graph}): $0$ (no dependency), $1$ (mild dependency), $2$ (moderate dependency), and $3$ (severe dependency).
+Individual covariates correspond to a pair of binary variables indicating whether or not the individual has a diploma and is a male $\left( \mathds{1}_\mathrm{CEP}(i), \mathds{1}_\mathrm{male}(i) \right) \in \{0, 1\}^2$.

 In this work, we focus on the association between cognitive decline and the progression of physical dependency by jointly modeling the longitudinal trajectory of MMSE scores and the transitions between the four HIER states using a joint multi-state model.
-More specifically, the state of an individual \(i\) at a given time \(t\) is defined as the highest HIER dependency score between trial entry and \(t\).
+More specifically, the state of an individual at a given time $t$ is defined as the highest HIER dependency score between trial entry and $t$, and progression is therefore monotone.
 This approach allows us to characterize the dynamic interrelationship between cognitive and physical aging processes within a unified statistical framework.

+In the following, the full dataset was used to estimate the inferential results presented in Subsection~\ref{subsec:paquid-inference}.
+For the dynamic prediction analysis in Subsection~\ref{subsec:paquid-pred}, we employed a 5-fold cross-validation procedure, corresponding to splits of $400$ observations for model training and $100$ for validation in each fold, as to obtain unbiased estimates of the predictive performance metrics.
+The \texttt{jmstate} package was once again employed, and the scripts necessary to reproduce these experiments are also provided in the corresponding repository.